yjumpzhighy/vlm-action/explore/maskgit.md

-MaskGIT: Masked Generative Image Transformer
+# MaskGIT: Masked Generative Image Transformer

 ![image](https://github.com/user-attachments/assets/04723d00-0575-4d59-ac5d-1d4ee4f19b3e)

-use image tokenizer on image latents, have partial tokens masked and predict the missing tokens.
+Use image tokenizer on image latents, have partial tokens masked and predict the missing tokens.
 - encode raw image pixels into latents of patches
 - use VectorQuantizer(codebook) to find minimul vector distance, each patch would be assigned a codebook index, which is image tokens